-Though I was involved with irregular writing, I got attached with journalism actively since my university days.
+Though I was involved with irregular writing, I got attached to journalism actively since my university days.
 Before completing my Secondary level, one of my write-ups was published in the Daily Al Mujjaded newspaper.
-When I was a college student, I started playing the role of contributors and correspondents in different monthly and weekly newspapers headquartered in Dhaka.
-And later, I started mainstream journalism at the Daily Ajkaler Khabar as the University correspondent when I was the first year student at Chittagong University.
-At the same time, I was involved with the Daily Prothom Alo’s regional publication ‘Alokito Chattogram’ and turned into a contributor of the education page at the Daily Inqilab.
+When I was a college student, I started playing the role of contributor and correspondent in different monthly and weekly newspapers headquartered in Dhaka.
+And later, I started mainstream journalism at the Daily Ajkaler Khabar as a University correspondent when I was a first-year student at Chittagong University.
+At the same time, I was involved with the Daily Prothom Alo’s regional publication ‘Alokito Chattogram’ and turned into a contributor to the education page at the Daily Inqilab.

 In line with journalism, I also worked for some online publications and among them, AllMediaLink, BartaBangla, Allnewslinker, Bandhab Social Media, NGO News etc. are remarkable.

-In 2012, I took part in training in Chennai, India under obtaining a fellowship from International Institute for Journalism in Germany.
-At the same year, I took part in the World Climate Conference in Doha, Qatar under the fellowship from OXFAM, an international NGO.
+In 2012, I took part in training in Chennai, India obtaining a fellowship from International Institute for Journalism in Germany.
+In the same year, I took part in the World Climate Conference in Doha, Qatar under the fellowship from OXFAM, an international NGO.

-I also got another chance for training in Nepal about the South Asian Journalists’ conference under the fellowship of International Center for Journalists (ICFJ) in Washington DC, USA.
+I also got another chance for training in Nepal at the South Asian Journalists’ conference under the fellowship of the International Center for Journalists (ICFJ) in Washington DC, USA.

-In 2014, I got an opportunity to work at the Orange Magazine under the fellowship from the European Youth Press (EYP).
+In 2014, I got an opportunity to work at the Orange Magazine under a fellowship from the European Youth Press (EYP).

 And since then, I started residing in Germany permanently.
 I am an entrepreneur of Digbazar and also the CEO of the company.
 Simultaneously, I have been playing the role of editor-in-chief of a popular online news portal bartabangla.com and media consultant on Allmedialink.com.
 Besides, I am also involved with Blogging & Vlogging too.

-I have travelled in different countries for my professional assignments and training purposes and they include France, Italy, Switzerland, Germany, Netherlands, Bulgaria, Malaysia, Romania, Spain, South Africa, Austria, Poland, Qatar, Nepal and India among others.
+I have traveled to different countries for my professional assignments and training purposes and they include France, Italy, Switzerland, Germany, Netherlands, Bulgaria, Malaysia, Romania, Spain, South Africa, Austria, Poland, Qatar, Nepal and India among others.

-Though my real name is Mahmudul Hasan, I am popular in my pen names like Mahmud Moni, Moni Mahmud, Mrinmoy Bustan etc. I completed graduation in Bengali from Chittagong University in 2005 while got the post graduation from the same university in 2006.
+Though my real name is Mahmudul Hasan, I am popular in my pen names like Mahmud Moni, Moni Mahmud, Mrinmoy Bustan etc. I completed graduation in Bengali from Chittagong University in 2005 while getting a post-graduation from the same university in 2006.
 My better half Nazmun Nahar (Chumki) was involved in teaching at a college after obtaining her MPhil from the University of Dhaka.
-Our only child Shouhardo is seven years old and a student of second grade at a local school here in North Rhine-Westphalia.
+Our only child Shouhardo is seven years old and a student in the sixth grade at a local school here in North Rhine-Westphalia.

-I was born in a village named Gokhala under Monohardi Upazila in Narsingdi district in Bangladesh.
-My parents were in government service and I am the youngest amid the five siblings.
+I was born in a village under Monohardi Upazila in the Narsingdi district in Bangladesh.
+My parents were in government service and I am the youngest of the five siblings.